 Arapaho Valley Ranch, Granby

-In the northwest Colorado town of Granby, Arapaho Valley Ranch offers luxurious glamping tents that sleep up to six and well-appointed teepees great for couples or small families of three.
+In the northwest Colorado town of Granby, Arapaho Valley Ranch offers luxurious glamping tents that sleep up to six and well-appointed Native American-inspired tents great for couples or small families of four.
 Each glamping tent in Miners Camp has its own firepit and wooden deck overlooking the ranch’s private Little Indian Lake, where you’re guaranteed to catch a fish during your stay.
-Inside, you’ll find a kitchen stocked with dishes and cooking utensils, a dressed queen bed and enough space for two additional cots or air mattresses.
+Inside, you’ll find a kitchen stocked with dishes and cooking utensils, a dressed queen bed and bunkbeds for the kids.

-Elevated and lined to protect you from the elements, Arapaho Valley Ranch’s teepees offer a queen-size log bed, camp kitchen and, if needed, an additional cot or crib.
+Elevated and lined to protect you from the elements, Arapaho Valley Ranch’s Native-American inspired tents offer a queen-size log bed, camp kitchen and, if needed, additional cots.
 Themed décor brightens up the inside, while a large community firepit outside gives you the chance to cook and converse with other guests.

 With either sleeping option, you can fill your days fishing, hiking and exploring nature trails, yet still have a cozy place to rest at night.
 Additional on-site amenities include picnic areas, restrooms with showers, a nearby lodge and bar — and yes, even Wi-Fi.